gujord/OpenAPI-MCP/README.md

 ## Features

-- **Dynamic Endpoint Generation:** Loads OpenAPI specifications (JSON/YAML) to extract API endpoint details automatically.
+- **Dynamic Endpoint Generation:** Automatically extracts API endpoint details from OpenAPI specifications (JSON/YAML) and registers them as MCP tools.
-- **JSON-RPC 2.0 Compliance:** All responses conform to the JSON-RPC 2.0 standard, with a top-level `server_name` field for seamless integration.
+- **JSON-RPC 2.0 Compliance:** All responses follow the JSON-RPC 2.0 standard with a top-level `server_name` field.
-- **Error & Help Documentation:** Detailed messages are provided for missing parameters or unknown endpoints.
+- **Error Handling & Help Documentation:** Provides detailed messages for missing parameters, unknown endpoints, or API errors.
 - **Authentication Support:** Supports both direct access tokens and OAuth client_credentials authentication.
-- **LLM Integration via MCP:** Endpoints are registered as callable tools, enabling direct invocation by LLMs.
-This generic MCP server output is compatible with integrations like cursor and windsurf.
+- **LLM Integration via MCP:** Endpoints are exposed as tools that LLMs can invoke.
+The generic MCP server output is compatible with integrations like Cursor, Windsurf, and Claude Desktop.

 ## Prerequisites